cangjie-bot/cangjie_docs/docs/dev-guide/source_en/package/toplevel_access.md

-# Visibility of Top-Level Declarations
+# 1Visibility of Top-Level Declarations

 In the Cangjie programming language, access modifiers can be used to control the visibility of top-level declarations such as types, variables, and functions.
 Cangjie provides four access modifiers: `private`, `internal`, `protected`, and `public`.
 The semantics of these modifiers when applied to top-level elements are as follows: